 If you have 3 days in Savannah, there are quite a few ways you can spend your time.
 For one, if you were unable to do some of the activities on days 1 or 2 in Savannah Georgia, you can do some of them now.
 Or if the weather is nice, you might want to take a day trip to Tybee Island beach!

-I will start off with staying in the city first, but also know you could combine the beach and city activities.
+I will start off with staying in the city first, but also know that you can combine the beach and city activities.